trinodb/trino/presto-docs/src/main/sphinx/develop/spi-overview.rst

     com.example.plugin.ExamplePlugin

-For a built-in plugin that is included in the Presto source code, this resource file is created whenever the ``pom.xml`` file of a plugin contains the following line:
+For a built-in plugin that is included in the Trino source code, this resource file is created whenever the ``pom.xml`` file of a plugin contains the following line: